felixsty/zoom-saas-sql-analysis/README.md

 ## Analysis

 - SQL queries were used to analyze **user signups, churn, revenue, and lifetime metrics**.
+- All query outputs saved as images in `results/images/`.
 - Detailed results and insights are in the separate file: [`results/zoom_analysis.md`](results/zoom_analysis.md).

 ---